Rooqx/keyStore/server/README.md

     "key": "your-api-key"
   }
   ```
-  👉 No need to manually add tokens to headers — cookies handle authentication.

 #### 5. **Get Mailchimp Contacts (by key id) get keys id endpoint at the No. 8**